jidongbsu/cs452-device-driver/README.md

 Four testing programs (toyota-test[1-4].c) are provided.
 Refer to the [Expected Results](#expected-results) section to see what are expected when running these testing programs.

-## Driver Requirement
+## Driver Requirements

 The toyota driver is a simple character driver that supports the open, read, write and close operations.
 The driver supports four minor numbers: 0, 1, 2, and 3.
 The device files are: /dev/toyota0, /dev/toyota1, /dev/toyota2, /dev/toyota3.
 We will also create a link from /dev/toyota to /dev/toyota0, so that /dev/toyota0 acts as the default device when someone accesses /dev/toyota.
-The following describes how this drive should behave:
+The following describes how this driver should behave:

 On writing to toyota devices:

-- if a process tries to write /dev/toyota1, /dev/toyota2, the toyota device driver works like /dev/null - it pretends to write the buffer but doesn't actually write to any device.
+- if a process tries to write /dev/toyota1 or /dev/toyota2, the toyota device driver works like /dev/null - it pretends to write a buffer but doesn't actually write to any device.
 - if a process tries to write to /dev/toyota3, it suffers from sudden death!
 Keep reading this README, and you will find out which function you can use to achieve this.
-- if a process tries to write to /dev/toyota0, the toyota device driver must store the written data into an internal buffer - we assume applications only write a string to this device and we assume this string only contains lower case English letters.
+- if a process tries to write to /dev/toyota0, the toyota device driver must store the written data into an internal buffer - we assume applications (upon each write operation) only write one string to this device and we assume this string only contains lower case English letters.

 On reading from /dev/toyota0, /dev/toyota1, /dev/toyota2 and /dev/toyota3, the driver will process the data (which is a string which is stored in the aforementioned internal buffer) in such a way: it removes duplicate letters from the string, so that every letter appears once and only once.
 You must make sure your result is the smallest in lexicographical order among all possible results.
 In this next paragraph, we will refer to this result as the **result string**.